 Also of interest is that Clive has more people living here who work in computers and math than 95% of the places in the US.

 In addition, Clive is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

+Clive is a somewhat ethnically-diverse city.
 The people who call Clive home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clive residents report their race to be White, followed by Asian.
-Important ancestries of people in Clive include Irish, English, Norwegian, and Swedish.
+Important ancestries of people in Clive include Irish, English, Norwegian, and Italian.

 The most common language spoken in Clive is English.
 Other important languages spoken here include Spanish and Serbo-Croatian.